Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 Myth 3: "I have to own a house."

 Not true.
-You can rent homes or even buy your own homes.
+You can rent homes or even buy one.

 Myth 4: "All foster kids have behavior problems."